deeppavlov/DeepPavlov/docs/components/neural_ranking.rst

     :: & & & & & & & & bonhoeffer  whar drives do you want to mount what &  i have an ext3 usb drive  & look with fdisk -l & hello there & fdisk is all you need
     >> [0.9776373  0.05753616 0.9642599 ]

-To train the models on the `Ubuntu Dialogue Corpus v2`_ dataset please run one of the following commands:
+To train the models on the `Ubuntu V2`_ dataset please run one of the following commands:

 ::